muaviyaijaz123/Customer-Churn-Prediction/README.md

 # Customer Churn Prediction

-This repository contains the implementation of a Customer Churn Prediction model for a bank, conducted as part of the [Condor Student Challenge](#).
+This repository contains the implementation of a Customer Churn Prediction model for a bank.
 The project predicts whether a customer will close their bank account (`Exited`) based on various customer attributes.

 ## Table of Contents
 - [Introduction](#introduction)